tocttou/tocttou.github.io/_posts/2015-11-06-torrent-streaming.md

 ---
 title: Making my own torrent streaming service
+tags:
+    - torrents
+    - python
+published: true
 ---

 Few weeks back Microsoft came to my college for the annual [Code.Fun.Do](https://www.acadaccelerator.com/Home/Events) hackathon.
 I was planning to make an app that extracted text from photographs taken by the phone camera and then does *something*.
 The idea had a lot of potential but initial tests were not very successful, primarily because text extraction was messed up nearly 8/10 times.
 It was clear that a lot more training and traindata was required for this to work and that demanded time but there was dearth of it and even more considering that mine was a one man team.
 So I decided to make an app that can be used to watch movies from torrents on mobile phone.

 Microsoft guys were very excited to see it work but of course they can't be supportive of it because it is *not enitrely legal*.

 **Note:** Since the [MAFIAA](http://mafiaa.org/) (quite literally) recently shut down YTS API which I was using for this app, you'll have to use some other service like [this one](https://getstrike.net/api/) for aggregating torrents and [this one](https://www.themoviedb.org/documentation/api?language=en) for displaying the movie data.
 I won't publish the code for this app since it is obsolete now.